Hamilton High School (Chandler, Arizona): Sports facilities

 The largest sports facility on the Hamilton property is Jerry Loper Field which host all football, soccer, track and field, and other events.
 The field's namesake is for the late Chandler High School football coach Jerry Loper who was killed by an impaired driver in 1996.
 Stands are available on the east and west side of the field with an initial capacity of 6,000 fans, however CUSD has installed temporary stands for high-profile events like the "Battle of Arizona Ave".
-Within Jerry Loper Field are two field houses, the first was built during the construction of the school and the second is a $2.3 million USD 9,585 ft2 (890.5 m2) weightlifting facility for student athletics completed 2019.
-Concession stands, restrooms, and ticket facilities are also within the gates.
+Within Jerry Loper Field are two field houses, the first was built during the initial construction of the school and the second is a $2.3 million USD 9,585 ft2 (890.5 m2) weightlifting facility for student athletics completed 2019.
+Initially a natural grass field a 2023 CUSD Board of Directors decision allocated $2.9 million USD converting all of their high school stadium fields to an artificial turf.
+No changes have been made to the original concession stands, restrooms, and ticket facilities.

 Dale Hancock Gymnasium inside the school is capable of seating 3,000 fans with collapsible stands on either side of the main basketball court which is sunk a few feet lower.
 The namesake is for the late CUSD Board of Education member Dale Hancock in 2011.
 The gymnasium houses several events including basketball, volleyball, badminton, pep-rallies, the Hamilton Invitational Science and Engineering Fair (HISEF), and other events.

 The original campus layout included Hamilton Bus Yard, run by CUSD's Transportation Department.
 In 2005, it was closed and replaced with new asphalt providing a practice area for the Hamilton Marching Band during the fall season and serves as an auxiliary parking for large events.
 The remaining original sports facilities are 4 baseball diamonds, 3 softball diamonds, 2 practice football fields, 10 tennis courts, and batting cages with auxiliary facilities like bathrooms and ticket sales buildings.
-The ticket sales buildings were closed around the COVID-19 pandemic.
-Currently, all CUSD schools events began using a QR code to digitally purchase tickets through a contracted online vendor.
+The COVID-19 pandemic resulted in CUSD closing ticket sales buildings district wide therefore all tickets are sold digitally using QR code contracted online vendor.

 Public facilities

+Since Hamilton is a public school all facilities can be rented by the public for events through the CUSD Superintendent's office complying with A.R.S. § 15-1105(A).

+Public Library

-Along the southeast corner of the campus is a branch of the Chandler Public Library operated and funded by the City of Chandler.
-There are doors that allow people direct access to the library from inside the school, however they do not allow people from the library access to the school.
+Along the northeast corner of the campus is a branch of the Chandler Public Library operated and funded by the City of Chandler.
+There are doors that allow people direct access to the library from inside the school, however doors with automatic locking prevent people from accessing the school through the library.

+There are no classes or dedicated quiet spaces but the library does offer computers, faxing, printing, scanning and Wi-Fi access free of charge.
+Meeting rooms exist however they must be reserved in advance for a fee.